UNiXMIT/UNiXextend/docs/ATWD.md

 ```
 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome" /v InsecurePrivateNetworkRequestsAllowed /t REG_DWORD /d 1 /f
 ```
 Allow the listed sites to make requests to more-private network endpoints in an insecure manner.
+Run the command for every URL you want to allow, modifying the URL each time.
 ```
 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\InsecurePrivateNetworkRequestsAllowedForUrls" /v 1 /t REG_SZ /d http://www.example.com /f
 ```
 Allow the listed sites, using a wildcard, to make requests to more-private network endpoints in an insecure manner.
+Run the command for every URL you want to allow, modifying the URL each time.
 ```
 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\InsecurePrivateNetworkRequestsAllowedForUrls" /v 2 /t REG_SZ /d [*.]example.com /f
 ```